cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 The CloudEvents SDK community is organized as follows:

 * Every SDK has its own [Github Team](https://github.com/cloudevents).
-* The union of all the SDK maintainers assembles the sdk maintainers group.
+* The union of all the SDK maintainers assembles the SDK maintainers group.
 * To propose a new SDK for the community, a PR should be opened in the spec repository with the documentation changes necessary to point to the new repository.

-CloudEvents define an [SDK project as healthy](https://github.com/cloudevents/spec/blob/main/docs/SDK-GOVERNANCE.md#ensuring-projects-health) if it meets the criteria below.
+CloudEvents defines an [SDK project as healthy](https://github.com/cloudevents/spec/blob/main/docs/SDK-GOVERNANCE.md#ensuring-projects-health) if it meets the criteria below.